What is the Mini-Grant?

 The City of San Rafael spends nearly a quarter of a million dollars annually addressing the problem of public dumping.
 Nearly 20% of Public Works’ Streets Division time is spent collecting and disposing of waste that is dumped on City streets and sidewalks, creating a public nuisance and safety hazard for the community.
 This crime is often difficult to detect as it occurs at all hours of the day throughout the City.
 To address this pervasive issue, the City of San Rafael is looking to partner with the community through the use of mini-grants that fund projects inspired by the principles of Crime Prevention Through Environmental Design (CPTED).

-These mini-grant awards will be made to local businesses in East San Rafael whose proposals innovatively address one or more of the following programs goals:
+These mini-grant awards will be made available to local businesses in San Rafael whose proposals address one or more of the following programs goals:

 - Viable, long term solutions to address illegal dumping on public and private property.

 - Overall crime reduction for the property.

-This mini-grant program is funded by the City’s Department of Public Works; the pilot program run until designated funds have been used.
-The City of San Rafael Police Department will administer the mini-grant pilot program.
+This City-Council-approved mini-grant program is funded through rates collected by Marin Sanitary Service and is available until designated funds are depleted.
+The City of San Rafael Police Department will administer the mini-grant program.

-If selected, the City of San Rafael agrees to reimburse each grantee up to a maximum of $1,000 (one thousand dollars) for equipment/materials deemed appropriate for crime prevention through environmental design.
+If selected, the City of San Rafael will reimburse each grantee up to a maximum of $1,000 (one thousand dollars) for equipment/materials deemed appropriate for crime prevention through environmental design.

 A total of $10,000 is available for the mini-grant program.
-The number of grant awards available will be determined based on the amount of each award.
 Applicants may request up to $1,000.
 Funding may not be used for salaries or other personnel or labor costs.
+The number of grant awards available is dependent upon the amount requested for each grant.

 Only electronically submitted applications will be considered.
 Get your application - applications will be reviewed in the order received! https://www.cityofsanrafael.org/cpted-mini-grant-application/